 Eberhard Kunstmann, a shipbuilder at the Neptune Wharf in Rostock, counsels collegues who are struggling with alchohol addiction.

 In December 1979, the Soviet Union invaded Afghanistan.
 Four years later—the Islamic calendar's year 1362—, director Volker Koepp visited Kabul and neighboring provinces.

-Franz Xavier Stannebein, a young boy at the turn of the 20th century, wants to do nothing more than fly.
-He carries this dream through his years at an orphanage and into adulthood as a merchant in Spain.
-He eventually invests everything he has into building his own version of an airship.
+Franz Xaver Stannebein, a young boy at the turn of the 20th century, wants to do nothing more than fly.
+He carries this obsessive dream into his adulthood as a merchant in Spain.

 Ali, a poor farmer's son, goes out into the world and meets a sorcerer, who takes him on as an apprentice.

 Havana 1914 – the turmoil surrounding WWI engulfs the daughter of a recently-deceased, wealthy slave trader.
 She falls in love with her cousin, an idealistic journalist, but is tied to her unfaithful husband and obsolete bourgeois values.